Arthur Roberts (comedian): Theatre successes and later years

 In the legitimate theatre, he starred as Dr. Syntax in the Drury Lane Theatre pantomime Mother Goose (1880); as Mrs. Crusoe in Robinson Crusoe (1881 and 1886); in Sindbad the Sailor (1882; a show he repeated in 1906); in H. B. Farnie's Nell Gwynne (1884); in Farnie's The Grand Mogul (1884 with Florence St. John, Fred Leslie and Frank Wyatt); Joe Tarradiddle in the English adaptation of Offenbach's La Vie parisienne; Stanley the explorer in the 1891 Gaiety Theatre burlesque of Joan of Arc by Adrian Ross and J. L. Shine, popularising the song "I went to find Emin"; in the early Edwardian musical comedy In Town (1892); Captain Arthur Coddington in the Gaiety burlesque of Don Juan (1893, by Meyer Lutz, A. C. Torr and Ross); Claude Du Val (1894), the title character in Gentleman Joe (1895); Black-Eyed See-Usan; and Dandy Dan the Lifeguardsman (1898), among others.
 Roberts had success in the 1890s with the hit song "Daddy Wouldn't Buy Me a Bow Wow".

-Roberts originated the word "spoof" which was popularised by a card game that he invented called Spoof, which involved trickery and nonsense.
+Roberts coined the word spoof, which was popularised by a card game that he invented called Spoof, which involved trickery and nonsense.
 The first recorded reference to the game is in 1884.
 Soon the word took on the general meaning of "nonsense, trickery," first recorded in 1889.
 The verb spoof is first recorded in 1889 as well, in the sense "to deceive."
 These senses are now less widely used than the noun meaning of "a light parody or satirical imitation," first recorded in 1958, and the verb sense "to satirize gently," first recorded in 1927.

 In 1907, Roberts was a leader in the "Music Hall War", striking for better working conditions, which led to the founding of the Variety Artist's Federation.
 At the end of his career, Roberts played in variety shows.
 Later in his career Roberts starred as Charioteer in Phi-Phi (1922).
 In 1926, he popularised the song "Topsey-Turvey", which he also used as the basis for a short 1927 film made in the Phonofilm sound-on-film process, directed by Bertram Phillips.
 In 1927, Roberts wrote an autobiography called Fifty Years of Spoof.

 He died in London at the age of 80 and is buried in Paddington cemetery, London.